duck4i/FacebookSDK-Unity-7.11.1-BITCODE/Readme.md

 ## I don't trust it, I want official release

+Smart.
 If you don't trust me, I can't blame you.
 You can do the fix yourself, following this steps:

 1. Download FB for Unity: https://origincache.facebook.com/developers/resources/?id=facebook-unity-sdk-7.11.1.zip